stephenlunt/portfolio/src/content/blog/astro-structured-data.md

 <script type="application/ld+json" set:html={JSON.stringify(structuredData)} />
 ```

+If you require a word or character count for any of your structured data, check out my project [Word Checker](https://wordchecker.io/word-counter/).
+It's recommended you keep meta descriptions between 155-160 characters for search engine results.
+My word counter can be used to quickly verify this.

 Once again, we need to import this structured data file to our blog post page.
 This time, using dynamic rendering we can **pass the post data as props** to the component.
 If you're unfamiliar with this concept, I'd recommend Astro's docs on [generating routes for content collections](https://docs.astro.build/en/guides/content-collections/#generating-routes-from-content) to upskill.